ChristianF88/data_police/readme.md

 # data_police

-data_police is a small example project that demonstrates how to audit the contents of a repository using a written policy.
-The code crawls a folder, summarizes file metadata, and sends that structure to OpenAI's API together with a policy document.
-The API then returns a styled report pointing out any naming or structural issues.
+data_police demonstrates how a small script can enforce repository hygiene through a written policy.
+The program crawls any directory, records basic metadata, and asks OpenAI to review the structure.
+The response is a markdown report telling you which files violate your rules.

-This repo matters for anyone interested in lightweight repository hygiene checks.
-It shows how a short policy can be turned into an automated assistant that highlights broken naming conventions or missing documentation.
-Developers or data stewards can adapt the included scripts to enforce custom rules across many projects.

-The project root contains a few key pieces:
+The project is aimed at developers or data managers who want an automated check on folder names, documentation, or stray notebooks.
+By adjusting the policy you can adapt the tool for many types of codebases.

+## Repository layout

-- `main.py` – command-line utility that analyzes a folder and prints a markdown report.
+- `main.py` – command-line tool that prints an audit report.
-- `main_web.py` – Streamlit interface with a friendlier UI.
+- `main_web.py` – optional Streamlit interface.
-- `policy.txt` – plain language description of the repository rules.
+- `policy.txt` – plain language list of repository rules.
-- `test/` – sample files used during development and testing.
+- `test/` – minimal data used during development.

-To reproduce the core behaviour, install the dependencies listed in `requirements.txt` (create it with the needed packages if not present) and run `python main.py /path/to/repo`.
-The script will read `policy.txt`, call OpenAI, and display the generated advice.
-You can also launch the interface with `streamlit run main_web.py`.
+## Running the audit

+1. Install dependencies from `requirements.txt`.
+2. Export your OpenAI API key as `OPENAI_API_KEY`.
+3. Invoke `python main.py /path/to/repo`.
+4. For a graphical view run `streamlit run main_web.py`.

+Change `policy.txt` to suit your team’s naming conventions or layout guidelines.
+The script will flag anything that diverges and suggest fixes.
+Although the example policy is short, it can enforce surprisingly detailed standards and help keep repositories clean.